 Strides sold its Australian and Southeast Asian unit, Ascent Pharmahealth Ltd., to Watson Pharmaceuticals Inc. for A$375 million ($393 million) in January.
 Since then, the shares have risen 71 percent.

 Strides wouldn’t be the first Indian generic drugmaker to fetch more for a unit than equity investors were willing to pay for the whole company.
-In 2010, when Abbott Laboratories (ABT) bought Mumbai-based Piramal Healthcare Ltd.’s branded generic-medicine unit for $3.72 billion, it paid more than Piramal’s entire market value of $2.5 billion.
+In 2010, when Abbott Laboratories (ABT:US) bought Mumbai-based Piramal Healthcare Ltd.’s branded generic-medicine unit for $3.72 billion, it paid more than Piramal’s entire market value of $2.5 billion.

 The acquisition, which turned Abbott into India’s largest drugmaker and gave it a vast portfolio of generic drugs, highlights the motives of global pharmaceutical companies, said Prashant Nair, a Mumbai-based analyst at Citigroup Inc.